Connecting and Configuring Ceph RBD Using a Linux Client

-Ceph RBD (RADOS Block Device) provides users with a network block device that looks like a local disk on the system where it is connected.
-The block device is fully managed by the user.
-An user can create a file system there and use it according to his needs.
+Ceph RBD (RADOS Block Device) offers users a network block device that appears as a local disk on the system where it is connected.
+The block device is entirely managed by the user, who can create a file system on it and use it according to his needs.

 Advantages of RBD